ExpediaGroup/housekeeping/README.md

 will still be cleaned from S3, even if the cluster ceases to exist.

 ## Database Connectors
-In order to connect to your SQL database, you must place a database connector jar that is compatible with your Database onto your applications classpath.
+In order to connect to your SQL database, you must place a database connector jar that is compatible with your Database onto your application's classpath.

 ## Spring YAML Housekeeping Configuration
 If your project utilises Spring YAML you can define your Housekeeping within the YAML.
 For example: